Bacterial effector protein: Mechanism of action

 Endocytic trafficking.
 Several bacteria, including Salmonella and Shigella, enter the cell and survive intracellularly by manipulating the endocytic pathway.
 Once internalized by host cells Salmonella subverts the endolysosome trafficking pathway to create a Salmonella-containing vacuole (SCV), which is essential for its intracellular survival.
 As the SCVs mature they travel to the microtubule organizing center (MTOC), a perinuclear region adjacent to the Golgi, where they produce Salmonella induced filaments (Sifs) dependent on the T3SS effectors SseF and SseG.
 By contrast, internalized Shigella avoids the endolysosome system by rapidly lysing its vacuole through the action of the T3SS effectors IpaB and C although the details of this process are poorly understood.

 Secretory pathway.
 Some pathogens, such as EPEC/EHEC disrupt the secretory pathway.
 For instance, their effector EspG can reduce the secretion of interleukin-8 (IL-8), and thus affect the immune system (immunomodulation).
 EspG functions as a Rab GTPase-activating protein (Rab-GAP), trapping Rab-GTPases in their inactive GDP bound form, and reducing ER–Golgi transport (of IL-8 and other proteins).

 Apoptosis (programmed cell death).
 Apoptosis is usually a mechanism of defense to infection, given that apoptotic cells eventually attract immune cells to remove them and the pathogen.
 Many pathogenic bacteria have developed mechanisms to prevent apoptosis, not the least to maintain their host environment.
 For instance, the EPEC/EHEC effectors NleH and NleF block apoptosis.
 Similarly, the Shigella effectors IpgD and OspG (a homolog of NleH) block apoptosis, the former by phosphorylating and stabilizing the double minute 2 protein (MDM2) which in turn leads to a block of NF-kB-induced apoptosis.
 Salmonella inhibits apoptosis and activates pro-survival signals, dependent on the effectors AvrA and SopB, respectively.
+Phosphorylation of caspases by the Legionella pneumophila kinase LegK3 also inhibits host programmed cell death.